pragmatta/oino-ts/README.md

  ## HTMX support
  OINO is [htmx.org](https://htmx.org) friendly, allowing easy translation of [`OINODataRow`](https://pragmatta.github.io/oino-ts/types/core_src.OINODataRow.html) to HTML output using templates (cf. the [htmx sample app](https://github.com/pragmatta/oino-ts/tree/main/samples/htmxApp)).

+ ### Hashids
+ Autoinc numeric id's are very pragmatic and fit well with OINO (e.g. using a form without primary key fields to insert new rows with database assigned ids).
+However it's not always sensible to share information about the sequence.
+Hashids solve this by masking the original values by encrypting the ids using AES-128 and some randomness.
+Length of the hashid can be chosen from 12-32 characters where longer ids provide more security.
+However this should not be considereded a cryptographic solution for keeping ids secret but rather making it infeasible to iterate all ids.

  # STATUS
  OINO is currently a hobby project which should and should considered in alpha status.
 That also means compatibility breaking changes can be made without prior notice when architectual issues are discovered.